stevenyucodes/stevenyucodes/README.md

 ## Hi there 👋

 I am a data science graduate from the University of California, Berkeley.
 Currently I am just trying to expland and learn more.
+Trying to learn more maths and computers.

 <!--
 **stevenyucodes/stevenyucodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.